-Although the Canton BBB received a few complaints about the quality of the mantel and heater, most of the complaints concerned the "miracle" claims in the advertising, as well as customer service issues.
+Although the Canton BBB received a few reports about the quality of the mantel and heater, most of them concerned the "miracle" claims in the advertising, as well as customer service issues.

 "Heat Surge have taken steps to reduce the number of complaints.
 The demand for the product was much higher than the company anticipated.
 They really were not properly staffed to take all the orders," said the BBB's Joy Bender.

 Not wanting to run up a big travel bill, I went next door and spoke with my neighbor, who said he was pleased with his heater.

 "It looks nice in the room, the fake flames look good, and it gives off heat," he said.
 "But," he added, "I do wish I would have understood that I was paying $300.00 for basically what turns out to be a 1500-watt space heater."

 I didn't want to tell my neighbor this, but I went home and checked the Target Web site, where I found a wide selection of 1500-watt heaters starting at $19.99.
 They didn't have an Amish mantel but when it comes to heat -- barring a miracle -- 1500 watts is, as Dr. Doyle reminds us, 1500 watts, no more no less.

 Thinking of buying other products advertised on infomercials?
 You might want to read this first.

 Regarding the Amish heatsurge "free" heaters on TV ad and from the website buyheatsurge.com